Black female student opening letter looking excited with counselor

 English-language proficiency tests

 Additionally, if you’re coming from a country where English is not the primary language, it would work greatly in your favor to take an English proficiency test; sometimes these are even required by universities for admission.
 Some popular and widely accepted English tests include the TOEFL, IELTS, and, more recently, Duolingo English.
-It’s important to take these tests seriously and show your abilities from the start in order to convince college admission officers you’ll be able to cope in their educational system as an international student.
+It’s important to take these tests seriously and show your abilities from the start to convince college admission officers you’ll be able to cope in their educational system as an international student.

 3. Extracurriculars, clubs, and volunteering

 The days of simply having a quality education as a guarantee of admission to a reputable university are long gone.
-You need a balanced life in order to be a well-rounded student, and that includes having interests outside the classroom.
+You need a balanced life to be a well-rounded student, and that includes having interests outside the classroom.
 This can be accomplished through participating in and joining clubs, sports teams, and/or internships.
 Volunteering can take place in many areas, from helping at a religious organization or school to a hospital or orphanage.
 It’s important to take on activities you actually have an interest in, not just ones that look good on your university applications.
-You should engage in activities that clearly demonstrate your interest, growth, and leadership skills.
+You should engage in activities that demonstrate your interest, growth, and leadership skills.
 Although not vital, having photographic evidence and referrals from these clubs can also go a long way.

 Related: 4 Ways to Stand Out as an International Applicant